leboff/scriptingdx-dreamhouse/README.md

 ## Salesforce DX Quick Start

-> **Important:** Salesforce DX is available as a Pilot.
+> **Important:** Salesforce DX is available as a Beta.
 Salesforce DX isn’t generally available unless or until Salesforce announces its general availability in documentation or in press releases or public statements.
 All commands, parameters, and other features are subject to change or deprecation at any time, with or without notice.
 Take care when implementing functionality developed with these commands or tools.</td>

 The Salesforce Developer Experience (SFDX) starts with source code living in your version control system (VCS).
 It doesn’t matter which VCS you use, only that you use one.
 In this quick start, we’ll assume you’re using Git and Github, as this is where we’ve stored the Dreamforce ’16 Developer Keynote sample application, called the DreamHouse app, which we will use for this quick start.

-## Set Up the Developer Workspace
+## Set Up the Developer Project

-Our first goal is to set up a developer workspace which we'll use to modify our application.
+Our first goal is to set up a developer project which we'll use to modify our application.
 It starts by cloning the repository.
 Use the command ...

     git clone https://github.com/forcedotcom/sfdx-dreamhouse.git